1980s in Zimbabwe

 Zimbabwe regained its independence from the United Kingdom on 17 April 1980.
 Canaan Banana, a Methodist minister and theologian, became the first President of Zimbabwe on 18 April.

-On 17 February 1982 the government of Zimbabwe accused Joshua Nkomo, leader and founder of the Zimbabwe African People's Union (ZAPU), of plotting a coup d'état, and dismissed him from the cabinet.
+On 17 February 1982, the government of Zimbabwe accused Joshua Nkomo, Minister of House Affairs, leader and founder of the Zimbabwe African People's Union (ZAPU), of plotting a coup d'état, and dismissed him from the cabinet.